 Welcome!
-I am an assistant professor at the department of political science at the University of Central Florida.
+I am an assistant professor at the School of Politics, Security and International Affairs at the University of Central Florida.
 My research broadly focuses on explaining contentious political behavior, ranging from protest participation to support for ethnic violence and joining armed movements.
-I primarily conduct research in the Middle East, North Africa and the former Soviet Union and have conducted extensive field work in Lebanon, Tunisia and Kyrgyzstan.
+I primarily conduct research in the Middle East, North Africa and the former Soviet Union and have conducted extensive field work in Lebanon, Tunisia, Kyrgyzstan and Ukraine.

 Below, you can find links to my published research, replication data, and titles of several working papers.
 If you have any questions, please feel free to contact me at firstname.lastname@example.org.

 2016.
 "Threats to Leaders' Political Survival and Pro-Government Militia Formation."
 International Interactions, 42 (5): 703-728.
 [Paper] [Replication Materials] [Presented at Fall 2014 Conflict Consortium Virtual Workshop]

 "Post-Conflict Processes and Religion: Lebanon" forthcoming in Paul Djupe and Mark Rozell, editors.
 Oxford Encyclopedia of Politics and Religion.
 Oxford, UK: Oxford University Press.

 "How Ukraine's new president broke down a historic divide."
 Washington Post: Monkey Cage Blog.
 May 1, 2019. (with Miroslav Shapovalov)

 "Russia put World Cup stadiums in some surprising places.
 This is why."
 Washington Post: Monkey Cage Blog.
 June 23, 2018.
 [Underlying Statistical Analysis]

 “Explaining Belarus’ Sudden Protest Repression” Political Violence at a Glance, April 27, 2017. (with Miroslav Shapovalov)